quangminhit94/blog-fullstack/README.md

 Example: `Dog` will be the TSquery that will be compared to the TSvector

 TS is much more effective than the LIKE% solution

+## 37 Other user profile

+## 38 Custom Messaging

+### 3 Component

+SendMessage: A form to submit the message with the username of the user you want to message.
+The username of the recipient of the message will be passed down as a prop.

+ShowMessages: A component to display all the messages for a user.
+Will be accessed through the profile component.
+Deleting the messages will also be handled here

+ReplyToMessage: A component to reply to messages.
+Will be very similar to the SendMessage component and the username of the person that sent the message will be passed down as a prop

+Messages will be stored in the database in their own table and reference the a user through the username.
+Therefore querying the database through node.js will be done through usernames, which we will passing to an axios API request.